dgebelein/swat-rfp/README.md

 - carrot fly (_psila rosae_  syn _chamaepsila rosae_)
 - onion fly (_delia antiqua_)

 These flies are among the most important pests in vegetable production.
 They occur each year in several, sometimes clearly separated, sometimes overlapping generations, so that in the course of a growing year infestation-free phases alternate with phases of high infestation pressure.
-Intelligent crop protection solutions must take this periodicity into account.
+Intelligent crop protection solutions must take into account this periodicity.

 Swat predicts periods at risk and provides cross-sections through the age structure of pest populations for any point in time.
 Advisory services are thus given more time to disseminate warnings.
 It also helps in scheduling labor-intensive crop inspections and defense or control measures,